hwarnecke/hololens/README.md

 # hololens
-just some ests I did with Unity for Hololens
+just some tests I did with Unity for Hololens